adoxography/tailwind-scrollbar/README.md

 All utilities are compatible with variants, unless otherwise specified.

 ### Width utilities
+These utilities initialize scrollbar styling.
+You always need one of them, even if you're using custom widths.
+(See below.)

 | Utility     | Effect | Notes |
 |-------------|--------|-------|
 | `scrollbar` | Enables custom scrollbar styling, using the default width | On Firefox, this is `scrollbar-width: auto`, which is `16px`.
 Chrome is hard coded to `16px` for consistency. |